icfnext/aem-groovy-console/README.md

 ## Compatibility

 **AEM 6.4 Beta users**: the latest development version (`12.0.0-SNAPSHOT`) is compatible with AEM 6.4.
 You will need to clone this repository and build with Maven to install (see [Building From Source](#building-from-source)).
-The Groovy Console will have a proper downloadable release when the non-beta AEM 6.4 if officially released.
+The Groovy Console will have a proper downloadable release when the non-beta AEM 6.4 is officially released.

 Groovy Console Version(s) | AEM Version
 ------------ | -------------